In order for attendees to personally track their current registrations and attendance

-Faculty job postings regularly request a diversity statement in addition to teaching and research statements.
-These written essays from job applicants help search committees identify candidates who have the skills, experience, and/or willingness to engage in activities that enhance campus diversity, equity, and inclusion, and justice (DEIJ) efforts.
+Job postings in higher education may request some kind of statement outlining your contributions to inclusivity and diversity, in addition to teaching and research statements.
+These written essays help search committees identify candidates who have the skills, experience, and/or capacity to engage in activities that enhance campus inclusivity efforts.

 Engaging in conflict is challenging whether you are an experienced instructor or new to your role.
-A likely strategy is to ignore the behavior due to our own discomfort, concern over retaliation or fear that our intervention may cause more harm or disruption.
-Through case study examples this workshop will explore Gerald Amada's research from Coping with Misconduct in the College Classroom and provide participants with tangible strategies to disruptive behavior in a confident and fair manner.
+A common strategy is to ignore the behavior due to our own discomfort, concern over retaliation or fear that our intervention may cause more harm or disruption.
+We will identify what our fears are about classroom disruption and use case study examples to practice strategies to stretch participants' comfort zones.
+This workshop will also explore Gerald Amada's research from Coping with Misconduct in the College Classroom and provide participants with tangible strategies to prevent and respectfully address disruptive behavior.